AntoineHffmnn/ActiveSmellingCockroach/README.md

 # ActiveSmellingCockroach
 Analysis code for the "Active smelling in the American cockroach" manuscript by Antoine Hoffmann and Einat Couzin-Fuchs.

-Download the entire compressed file and unzip it to have all the data and the correct folder structure to run the code.
+The file structure indicated in the R scripts needs to be replicated for the code to work as is.
+Download all the files in this repository and put them in the correct folder structure.

 Author: Antoine Hoffmann.